medcomdk/MedCom-FHIR-Communication/docs/assets/documents/030_Governance-for-Network-Layer.md

 The Danish Healthcare Messaging Network is currently the VANS Network on which the overall shipment of a message is handled through Asynchronous Messaging.

-To be able to communicate over the VANS Network, both senders and receivers **SHALL** have a GLN number issued by the SOR. <a href="https://sundhedsdatastyrelsen.dk/da/rammer-og-retningslinjer/organisationsregistrering" target="_blank">Link for SOR (Danish)(opens up in a new tab)</a>
+To be able to communicate over the VANS Network, both senders and receivers **SHALL** have a GLN number issued by the SOR. <a href="https://sundhedsdatastyrelsen.dk/da/rammer-og-retningslinjer/organisationsregistrering" target="_blank">Click her to open SOR </a>.
+The SOR is developed by The Danish Health Data Authority and therfore the informations in SOR are in Daish.

 To be able to communicate a specific MedCom FHIR message type both senders and receivers **SHALL** be registered in SOR with that messagetype and version.